Masiya-Dev/TutorBuddy/README.md

 # TutorBuddyDB
-This is my final year project
+This is my final year project.
-scope of the application was limited to our university a simple application that was design to help student connect with tutors within the school.
+Scope of the application was limited to our university.
+A simple application that was design to help student connect with tutors within the school.